 |

-of Frederick and Ann Butler Stone, was born in Chesterfield, N.H., and
+and Ann Butler Stone, was born in Chesterfield, New Hampshire, and attended

 University of Massachusetts), where he received his degree in 1882.
 After